-I’ve been product testing the home meal delivery companies (so far, Blue Apron and Plated) and many of their recipes call for onions.
+I’ve been product testing the home meal delivery companies (so far, Blue Apron, Home Chef, and Plated) and many of their recipes call for onions.
 Bret can’t eat onions (they’re not nice to him – he’d love me telling you that).
-Instead of real onion, I use onion powder, so now we have quite the collection of red onions!
+Instead of real onion, I use onion powder, so now we have quite the collection of red onions from the delivery guys!

 - 1 C apple cider vinegar

 - 3 tsp kosher salt

 - 2 medium red/purple onions

 - 1 small fresh jalapeno (seeded) , (optional)

 - 1/2 small fresh hatch chile (seeded), (optional)

 - Whisk the vinegar, sugar, salt and pepper into the hot water and whisk until the sugar is dissolved.